sunluelectric/smart-home/configs/README.md

-# Equipment Configuration

-This document illustrates the configurations of the equipment used in the smart home project.
+This document summarizes the configurations of the equipment used in the smart home project.
 More details of the project can be found at the following github repository [sunluelectric/smart-home](https://github.com/sunluelectric/smart-home "https://github.com/sunluelectric/smart-home").

-The first device to be configured is the centralized server local to the home.
-Other equipment, such as IoT devices and the cloud platform, are configured from the server.

-# Centralized Server
+# Server

 ## Hardware and OS